Peak water: India

-India has 20 percent of the Earth's population, but only four percent of its water.
+India, the world's most populous country, has 20 percent of the Earth's population, but only four percent of its water.
 Water tables are dropping rapidly in some of India's main agricultural areas.

 India has the largest water withdrawal out of all the countries in the world.
 Eighty-six percent of that water supports agriculture.
 That heavy use is dictated in large part by what people eat.
 People in India consume a lot of rice.
 Rice farmers in India typically get less than half the yield per unit area while using ten times more water than their Chinese counterparts.
 Economic development can make things worse because as people's living standards rise, they tend to eat more meat, which requires much water to produce.
 Growing a tonne of grain requires 1,000 tonnes of water; producing a tonne of beef requires 15,000 tonnes.
 To make a single hamburger requires around 4,940 liters (1,300 gallons) of water.
 To produce a glass of orange juice requires 850 liters (225 gallons) of freshwater.

 China

-China, the world's most populous country, has the second largest water withdrawal; 68% supports agriculture while its growing industrial base consumes 26%.
+China, the world's second most populous country, has the second largest water withdrawal; 68% supports agriculture while its growing industrial base consumes 26%.
 China is facing a water crisis where water resources are overallocated, used inefficiently, and severely polluted by human and industrial wastes.
 One-third of China's population lacks access to safe drinking water.
 Rivers and lakes are dead and dying, groundwater aquifers are over-pumped, uncounted species of aquatic life have been driven to extinction, and direct adverse impacts on both human and ecosystem health are widespread and growing.

 In western China's Qinghai, through which the Yellow River’s main stream flows, more than 2,000 lakes have disappeared over the last 20 years.
 There were once 4,077 lakes.
 Global climate change is responsible for the reduction in flow of the (Huang He) Yellow River over the past several decades.
-The source of the Yellow River is the Qinghai-Xizang Tibetan plateau where the glaciers are receding sharply.
+The source of the Yellow River is the Qinghai-Xizang Tibetan Plateau where the glaciers are receding sharply.

 In Hebei, which surrounds Beijing, the situation is much worse.
 Hebei is one of China's major wheat and corn growing provinces.
 The water tables have been falling fast throughout Hebei.
 The region has lost 969 of its 1,052 lakes.
 About 500,000 people are affected by a shortage of drinking water due to continuing droughts.
 Hydro-power generation is also impacted.
 Beijing and Tianjin depend on Hebei Province to supply their water from the Yangtze River.
 Beijing gets its water via the newly constructed South-North Water Transfer Project.
 The river originates in a glacier on the eastern part of the Tibetan Plateau.